-Friends and family mourn the lost of local woman killed while skydiving in South Carolina
+Friends and family mourn the loss of local woman killed while skydiving in South Carolina

-WILLIAMSBURG, VA. – Carolyn Clay, 69, was known as the queen of skydiving who flew effortlessly in the air.
+WILLIAMSBURG, Va. - Carolyn Clay, 69, was known as the queen of skydiving who flew effortlessly in the air.

-“She basically took charge of the room when she came in,” said Tara Glenn who works at Skydive Suffolk.
-“As soon as she walked in everyone was like ‘oh my God that’s Carolyn.'”
+"She basically took charge of the room when she came in," said Tara Glenn who works at Skydive Suffolk.
+"As soon as she walked in everyone was like, 'Oh my God, that's Carolyn.'"

-Her husband Clay told News 3’s Aleah Hordges, “I’m not sure if it’s fully sunk in.
-I have my moments, but all in all I’m doing pretty well.”
+“I’m not sure if it’s fully sunk in.
+I have my moments, but all in all I’m doing pretty well," her husband, Charles, told News 3's Aleah Hordges.

-Clay said although it was a tragic accident she died doing something she loved.
+Clay said although it was a tragic accident, she died doing something she loved.

-“Most of us will do something for a while and when the new wears off we’ll move on to something else; well that new never wore off,” he said.
+"Most of us will do something for a while and when the new wears off, we'll move on to something else; well, that new never wore off," he said.

 The Chester County Coroner's Office said she received blunt force trauma in connection to the fall.